clydeshaffer/GameTankEmulator/README.md

 ### Video:

 The graphics board of the GameTank has all its features emulated in a _mostly accurate_ fashion.
 The emulated graphics can do anything you probably intended to do on the real thing, minus the composite video artifacts.
-Also absent is at least one known bug in the hardware that I hope to fix later.

 On the graphics board is 32K of framebuffer memory, 32K of "asset" or "sprite" memory, and a handful of control registers for a blitting engine.
 The rendered image is 128x128 pixels, though a TV cuts off the first and last few rows for an effective resolution of 128x100.
 Also the column 0 color is used for the border on each row, stretching between the image area and the true edges of the screen.